 The United States, according to an article from the Washington Post, wastes around 165 billion dollars worth of food every year, which amounts to around 40% of all the food produced in the North American continent.
 The territory of North America consists of a large concentration of resources, resources exploited from other territories in “unfortunate continents,” of which the allocation of resources on the North American continent, too, is illogical.
 Billions of dollars worth of resources concentrated into the hands of a small percentage of the population, while the rest works to survive.

 We’ve compiled these facts and distributed them multiple times here on our website.

 Some 98% of clothes purchased in North America are made abroad.
 (1) Why does this happen?
 ABC reports that:

 The reasons are obvious.
 The desire for profit is said to “equalize” the playing field.
 Its true affects are anything but mutually beneficial.
 Capitalists are in a position of power over the rest of humanity, while their concern is anything but humanity.
-It is, then, in their class interest to make the most amount of capital possible, even at the expense of human lives, and, in the case of Asian cheap labor – children.
+It is, then, in their class interest to see produced the largest amount of capital feasible, even at the expense of human lives and, in the case of Asian cheap labor, children.

-In conclusion, this quote from Martin Luther King Jr. illustrates the point we’ve been getting at this entire time:
+In conclusion, a quote from Martin Luther King Jr. illustrates the point we’ve been getting at this entire time: